 Two licensing-based sharing models have recently emerged, the Licensed Shared Access (LSA) [26] from Europe and the Citizens Broadband Radio Service (CBRS) from the US [27].
 The two-tiered LSA introduces additional licensed users on a shared basis while protecting the incumbents in the band.
 It allows regulators to decide the spectrum assignment methods for granting the LSA licenses.
-It builds on scale and harmonization in traditional exclusive licensing-based regulation and standardization and leverages the existing asset of MNOs. capability base The European Telecommunications Standards Institute Reconfigurable Radio Systems Technical Committee (ETSI RRS) initiated a feasibility study "Temporary spectrum access for local highquality wireless networks" [28] in 2017 to study LSA evolution towards 5G spectrum, localization of spectrum for novel 5G use cases, and enabling of horizontal sharing and sub-licensing for efficient use of spectrum assets.
+It builds on scale and harmonization in traditional exclusive licensing-based regulation and standardization and leverages the existing asset capability base of MNOs.
+The European Telecommunications Standards Institute Reconfigurable Radio Systems Technical Committee (ETSI RRS) initiated a feasibility study "Temporary spectrum access for local highquality wireless networks" [28] in 2017 to study LSA evolution towards 5G spectrum, localization of spectrum for novel 5G use cases, and enabling of horizontal sharing and sub-licensing for efficient use of spectrum assets.
+Local high-quality wireless networks refer to the provisioning of services and applications requiring predictable levels of QoS, privacy and security while showing either locally or temporally constrained operation [28].